akka/akka/akka-docs/rst/project/migration-guide-2.3.x-2.4.x.rst

 The following, previously deprecated, features have been removed:

 * akka-dataflow

 * akka-transactor

 * durable mailboxes (akka-mailboxes-common, akka-file-mailbox)

 * Cluster.publishCurrentClusterState

 * akka.cluster.auto-down, replaced by akka.cluster.auto-down-unreachable-after in Akka 2.3

+* Old routers and configuration.

+  Note that in router configuration you must now specify if it is a ``pool`` or a ``group`` in the way that was introduced in Akka 2.3.